 Built in 2010, the Duke of York is a 36 metre long liveaboard operating diving cruises throughout the Maldives archipelago.
 The yacht is European-managed by one of the most experienced operators in the country.

-All cruise routes are finalised according to the weather, the season, currents, and the prevailing ocean visibility, to maximise the chances of great underwater encounters at all the chosen dive sites.
+All Duke of York cruise routes are finalised according to the weather, the season, currents, and the prevailing ocean visibility, to maximise the chances of great underwater encounters at all the chosen dive sites.
 Dives are conducted from an accompanying 18m traditional Maldivian boat called a dhoni.
-This vessel is equipped with 3 compressors and a generator, a guest bathroom, emergency oxygen and safety equipment (radio, life jackets, fire extinguishers etc).
+The liveaboard is equipped with 3 compressors and a generator, a guest bathroom, emergency oxygen and safety equipment (radio, life jackets, fire extinguishers etc).
 As well as being the dedicated dive boat, the dhoni allows more space on the Duke of York for guest use.
 The boat is rebreather-friendly, and nitrox is free of charge for EANx-certified divers!
 Non-divers will have the opportunity of a free try dive during the safari!
 For additional guest safety, Nautilus Lifelines are available, as well as a defibrillator for emergencies.

 The Duke of York liveaboard can accommodate up to 25 guests in 11 cabins, but normally there are no more than 20.
 Cabins feature stand-alone beds (no bunk beds), and each has its own private bathroom.
 One of the best features of Duke of York is that it has a single cabin - a rare find on Maldives liveaboard cruises!